protocol-registries/http-fields/README.md

 If your reference is from an Open Source project, community or commerical group, a request can be made once your document becomes public, but anticipatory requests are discouraged, and may be refused or delayed.

-## Creating a Registration Reqeust
+## Creating a Registration Request

 A registration request consists of the following template: